 - Stay close to Visitors’s center/ Matrimandir.

 - Check with your guest house if they can help with bike rentals.
 Bike/ car is must to go around Auroville and unless you love to walk, you need it as soon as you reach Auroville.

 - Registration for visitors: All guests staying at Auroville are required to register within 24 hrs.
 Most of the guest houses have arrival forms that need to be filled.
 If not, you need to go to Financial services office at the town hall to register yourself.
 There is also a daily contribution of Rs.100 that need to be paid by every guest.
 Most of the guest houses include that in the tariff (was included in Arka’s tariff).
 However, check with your guest house once.

 - Aurocard & Money exchange: Auroville aims to be a place where no money is circulated and all transactions are done through Aurocard.
-However, except for a few places (Solar Kitchen, Neem tree restaurant and La Terraza restaurant); cash is accepted everywhere.
+However, except for a few places (Solar Kitchen and La Terraza restaurant); cash is accepted everywhere.
 Aurocard is not a necessity, but you can get it from your guest house if you want.
 We took the aurocard against a refundable deposit of Rs.500 from Arka Guest House.
 Aurocard needs to be charged with cash at the financial services office at the town hall.

 Financial services office timings: Monday to Saturday 9 am to 12:30 pm and 3 pm to 4:30 pm (closed on festivals and public holidays).

 They accept foreign currencies, traveller’s cheque and credit card too.
 However, you will need to carry your ID card if you want to avail any service at the financial services office.

 - Valuables at Auroville: If you are carrying valuables and the guest house does not have any safe, you can deposit them at the financial services office and collect later.

 - Getting around Auroville: